Dr Felix Ng

 - Supplementary material to "Pervasive diffusion of climate signals recorded in ice-vein ionic impurities".

 - Pervasive diffusion of climate signals recorded in ice-vein ionic impurities.
+The Cryosphere.

 - Late Amazonian ice survival in Kasei Valles, Mars.
 Journal of Geophysical Research: Planets.

 - Morphology and evolution of supraglacial hummocks on debris‐covered Himalayan glaciers.
 Earth Surface Processes and Landforms.